Use Power Automate pane

-Add and customize the flow with steps and actions, as shown in the below example.
+Add and customize the flow with steps and actions, as shown in the following example.

-When done, select Save from top-right corner of the screen.
+When done, select Save from upper right corner of the screen.

-For more information about customizing and configuring cloud flows, see How-to articles starting from Add multiple actions and advanced options to a cloud flow.
+For more information about customizing and configuring cloud flows, see the How to articles starting from Add multiple actions and advanced options to a cloud flow.